How to embroider with a sewing machine

 Embroider the design

-• Decide where you want to start stitching.
+- Decide where you want to start stitching.
 Lower the foot and using the sewing machine wheel, lower the needle a little until it catches the bobbin thread.
 Keep spinning the wheel until the needle is up the fabric.
-Using your scissors or a ruler, push the thread away from the needle making sure the thread is under the presser foot, not above it.
+UsingĀ your scissors or a ruler, push the thread away from the needle making sure the thread is under the presser foot, not above it.

 Finish your work

-My embroidery wasn’t so nice and neat as I wanted it but I “fine tuned it” a bit by going over the areas I haven’t covered perfectly the first time and now I’m pretty happy with the results (especially since my design was a Skellington smile which works best if it’s embroidered a little crooked and uneven).
+My embroidery wasn’t so nice and neat as I would’ve loved it, but I managed to “fine tune it” a bit by going over the areas I haven’t covered perfectly the first time and now I’m pretty happy with the results (especially since my design was a Skellington smile which works best if it’s embroidered a little crooked and uneven).

 Machine embroidery tips: